New York veterans hospital, struggling with coronavirus outbreak, asked to help civilians

 A shortage of protective equipment is further exacerbating the risk to healthcare workers on the front lines of the pandemic.

 Maria Lobifaro, a New York intensive care unit (ICU) nurse treating veterans with COVID-19, said they normally change masks after every patient interaction.
-Now, they are getting one surgical mask to use for an entire 12-hour shift.
+Now, they are getting one N95 mask to use for an entire 12-hour shift.
 The ratio of patients to nurses in the ICU is usually two-to-one.
 As of Monday it was already four-to-one, she said.

 “Right now we can barely handle the veterans that we have,” Lobifaro added.